ms/buildtogether.tech/teams/index.md

 ## Who Does What

 All right, you've formed a team: now what?
-How do you decide who does what?
+How do you decide <span i="teams!allocating work;allocating work!in teams">who does what</span>?
 How do you make sure that everyone actually does what they're supposed to?
 And most importantly, how do you do this fairly?

-Some jobs have higher social status than others, and what is or isn't considered important usually reflects racial and gender divides within society---so much so that sociologists use the phrase "[women's work][womens-work]" to describe the phenomenon.
+Some jobs have <span i="allocating work!effect of social status">higher social status</span> than others, and what is or isn't considered important usually reflects racial and gender divides within society---so much so that sociologists use the phrase "[women's work][womens-work]" to describe the phenomenon.
 It is also known as "[quarterback syndrome][quarterback-syndrome]": two thirds of NFL players overall in the United States are Black, but only 17% of quarterbacks, which is the position on a team with the highest social status.

 Among programmers, writing operating systems or other software that is close to the hardware has higher status than building user interfaces; people doing the